openPupil/Open-PupilEXT/README.md

 # PupilEXT: flexible open-source platform for high resolution pupillometry in vision research

-This repository provides the official implementation of a free pupillometry cross-platform (MacOS, Windows, Linux) system called PupilEXT proposed in the article *"PupilEXT: flexible open-source platform for high resolution pupillometry in vision research"* authored by [Babak Zandi](https://www.lichttechnik.tu-darmstadt.de/fachgebiet_lichttechnik_lt/team_lt/mitarbeiter_lt_detail_65600.en.jsp) (Twitter: [@BkZandi](https://twitter.com/bkzandi)), Moritz Lode, Alexander Herzog, Georgios Sakas and Tran Quoc Khanh from the Technical University of Darmstadt.<br/>
+This repository provides the official implementation of a free pupillometry cross-platform (MacOS, Windows, Linux) system called PupilEXT proposed in the article *"PupilEXT: flexible open-source platform for high resolution pupillometry in vision research"* authored by Babak Zandi, Moritz Lode, Alexander Herzog, Georgios Sakas and Tran Quoc Khanh from the Technical University of Darmstadt.<br/>

 PupilEXT can record eye images using a stereo camera system or a single camera to measure the pupil diameter in real-time.
 Additionally, it is possible to analyse externally-recorded images without connected cameras through the PupilEXT interface.<br/>